g-dendiev/Density-estimation-with-imprecise-kernels-application-to-classification./README.md

 To understand how this works, see the article : LINK COMMING.

 There is a little definition of each fonction used in ImpreciseKernelFromScratch3.py before the fonciton is implemented.
 Not for all but there is sometimes some unitary tests.

-In the Classes repository contains all implementations of kernels (triangular and Epanechikov).
-You can see it if you want to.

 # Subjects :
 ## Autumn 2016 (6 months):